 - Compatible with wide range of bike accessories

 - It’s not the cheapest watch on the market.

 2. Garmin Forerunner 735XT – Best for Heart Rate Monitoring

 The Garmin Forerunner 735XT is a multi-functional watch that makes training easier.
 First, its super lightweight constructed with a comfortable silicone band.
 I know, sometimes watches can be irritating on your wrist.
 This watch appears to do the opposite.
 Some users say they barely even notice this watch is on while training.
 It’s built for swimming, cycling, and running demonstrated through its multi-sport mode.
 You can change modes and data screens by a simple push of a button.
 This makes for a convenient and straightforward experience for newcomers.
 Just one less thing to worry about on race day.
 What sets this watch apart from others is how it monitors your heart rate from your wrist.
 So that means no additional chest strap required.
 It also sends smart notifications and makes data transfer easy to your favorite social media page.
 The users of this watch praise it for its overall weight, feel, size, and look.

-- Cons- Battery life could be better, some say the swimming distance tracking is off at times.
+- Some say the swimming distance tracking is off at times.